samuelbjohnson/basilica/README.md

 # Basilica

-A CMS for medium-sized websites, built on the Django framework, intended to permit (and require) focus on the *structure* of the content, not just the design of the site and the content itself.
+A CMS for non-trivial websites, built on the Django framework, intended to permit (and require) focus on the *structure* of the content, not just the design of the site and the content itself.

 ## Philosophy and Intent